testflows/TestFlows-Texts/README.md

     The scope is shared between all the code blocks in the same document.

     ```python:testflows
-    # so `msg` variable define above can also be accessed in this
+    # so `msg` variable defined above can also be accessed in this
     # `python:testflows` code block

     new_msg = msg + " Thanks for making verifying docs so easy!"